Aleksander Wolszczan: Scientific career

 In 2003 Maciej Konacki and Wolszczan determined the orbital inclinations of the two pulsar planets, showing that the actual masses were approximately 3.9 and 4.3 Earth masses respectively.

 In 2007, Wolszczan was also part of a Polish team of astronomers led by Andrzej Niedzielski that found yet another planet outside the Solar System, HD 17092 b, orbiting star HD 17092.

 In 2012, Matthew Route and Wolszczan detected bursts of radio waves emitted from 2MASS J10475385+2124234 using Arecibo Observatory.
 This T6.5 brown dwarf has a temperature of 800-900 K, making it the coolest known radio-emitting substellar object.
 Its magnetic field is stronger than 1.7 kG.
 In 2016, the team discovered the most rapidly rotating brown dwarf, the T6 WISEPC J112254.73+255021.5.
 Its rotation period may be as little as 17 minutes.
 In 2017, he was awarded the Bohdan Paczyński Medal conferred by the Polish Astronomical Society.

-Wolszczan is a member of many scientific associations which include: the Polish Academy of Sciences, American Astronomical Society, American Association for the Advancement of Sciences, International Union of Radio Science, International Astronomical Union, and Polish Institute of Arts and Sciences of America.
+Wolszczan is a member of many scientific associations which include: the Polish Academy of Sciences, American Astronomical Society, American Association for the Advancement of Science, International Union of Radio Science, International Astronomical Union, and Polish Institute of Arts and Sciences of America.

 Recognition

+At Pennsylvania State University, Wolszczan held the Evan Pugh Professorship of Astronomy and Astrophysics.
+Upon retirement in 2024, he was awarded the title of Atherton Professor.

 In 1992 Wolszczan won the Prize of the Foundation for Polish Science.
 In 1996, he was awarded the Beatrice M. Tinsley Prize by the American Astronomical Society, and in 1997 Polish President Aleksander Kwaśniewski presented him with the Commander's Cross of the Order of Polonia Restituta for outstanding contributions to Polish science.
 In 2002, he appeared on a Polish postage stamp (as part of a series of 16 stamps, titled "Polish Millennium," which summarizes the last 1,000 years of history, culture, and science in Poland).

 In 2006, Wolszczan officially became an honorary citizen of Szczecin.
 In 2007, Jan Sosiński directed a documentary film on the life and scientific work of Wolszczan entitled Gwiazdor - Aleksander Wolszczan.

 He was elected a Legacy Fellow of the American Astronomical Society in 2020.

 Controversy

-In 2008 Gazeta Prawna disclosed that from 1973 until 1988 Wolszczan was an informant (codenamed "Lange") for the Polish communist-era Służba Bezpieczeństwa.
+In 2008 Gazeta Prawna disclosed that from 1973 until 1981 Wolszczan was an informant (codenamed "Lange") for the Polish communist-era Służba Bezpieczeństwa.
 He confirmed this, but stressed that he was passing only unimportant information, usually publicly known, and that he did not harm anybody.
 The resulting controversy in Polish media resulted in his resignation from Nicolaus Copernicus University in Toruń.
-He continues teaching and researching at Penn State.